bobgeorgethe3rd/freesewing/designs/gary/README.md

   alt="Follow @freesewing_org on Twitter"/>
   </a></p>

-# @freesewing/lumira
+# @freesewing/gary

-A FreeSewing pattern for leggings
+A FreeSewing pattern that makes a gronk